 - Get to the bottom of the intellectual property rights you own with an IP audit questionnaire and report

 - Prepare for an investment or sale like a boss

 - Present value clearly

 If you’re like most businesses, problems start way back in time.
-Running the business wins the priority contest.
-The things that matter for enhancing value take second place.
+Getting in the revenue wins the priority contest.

 What do IP Audits do for you?